MapColonies/automation-discrete-kit/README.md

 Include:
 ## Test suite include following tests:
 1. CreateJsonShape - creates JSON from read files to be compared later on.
+2. Change resource name in metadata shape file.
-2. Config - contains file extensions , and useful function for the JSON creation.
+3. Config - contains file extensions , and useful function for the JSON creation.

 ## Returns
  * JSON - contains relevant fields filled with values.